PythonistaGuild/Swish/docs/websocket/payloads.md

 }
 ```

-- `guild_id`: The id of the guild player you want to set the pause state for.
+- `guild_id`: The id of the player you want to set the pause state for.
-- `state`: Whether the player should be paused or not, true for paused, false for not-paused.
+- `state`: A true or false value indicating whether the player should be paused or not.

 ## set_position